connexcs/docs/getting-started.md

 Fill Basic and Advanced tab to complete the addition of authenticated IP.

-### Latest Calls

-“Latest Calls” is the tab next to Authentication.
-Where you can find all the calls you have made, lately.

-You can simulate a call too by clicking the green button, named “Simulate”.

-![alt text][carrier-calls]

-### Failover

- “Failover” are the calls which were not successfully made.
-A list of failover calls is shown in this tab.

-![alt text][carrier-failover]

 ### Payment

 “Payment” tab would let you see all the payments made so far.
 You can add a new payment by clicking on the “+” sign.